UKNorthernlad/PowerShell/Sandbox Clone/README.md

 If your existing virtual machine is in VMWare .vmdk format you can use the [Microsoft Virtual Machine Converter 3.0][ToolSet] tool set to convert it.
 Ensure you have both the *.vmdk and *-flat.vdmk files available else the conversion will fail.

-None of these are what you would call highly polished - they do the job they are intended to.
+None of these scripts are what you would call highly polished - they do the job they are intended to!

 ## How to use the scripts.